demisto/content/Integrations/Flashpoint/README.md

 * * * * *

-Lookup the "IP" type indicator details
+Lookup the "IP" type indicator details.
+The reputation of IP is considered Malicious if there's at least one IOC event in Flashpoint database matching the IP indicator.
+Alternately the IP address is considered Suspicious if it matches with any one of the Torrent's Peer IP Address or Forum Visit's Peer IP Address.

 ##### Base Command